woocommerce/woocommerce/packages/js/product-editor/src/blocks/taxonomy/README.md

 - **Type:** `String`
 - **Required:** `No`

-Label that appears at the side of the field.
+Label that appears on top of the field.

 ### createTitle